 It wasn’t Nigel's fault.

 I am sure that if I'd had an opportunity to explain my lack of baking prowess to him, he might have comfortably steered me in another direction.
 He might have even gently reminded me that the art of baking could actually be considered a science.
 While it is a talent, it is also a skill, one in which I was sadly lacking.
 He might have suggested that I just stick to his Lemon and Basil Chicken recipe (Real Food), a deliciously fragrant and sticky dish that has served me well over the years.
-But I didn't and he didn't, blithely deciding to tackle his lemon cake (The Kitchen Diaries), the addition of ground almonds and Demerara sugar winning me over and filling me with ardour for something sweetly acidic.
+But I didn't and he didn't, blithely deciding to tackle his lemon, almond and demerara drizzle cake (The Kitchen Diaries), the addition of ground almonds and Demerara sugar winning me over and filling me with ardour for something sweetly acidic.

 As I novice baker, I really hadn’t had much call to use my electric hand-held blender.
 I had never had to co-ordinate myself using one and hadn’t realised just how powerful it was.
 With hindsight it might have been better to start mixing up the ingredients with a wooden spoon rather than using the electric mixer.
 It could have been that my finished cake was missing those large splatters of cake batter that ended up all over the kitchen walls, (or in my mouth, forced open in surprise as globs of uncooked cake whizzed past me).